 Dedication to having a diverse workforce should be a commitment made from the top down.
 Employees at every level should have a sense of belonging at the company, which is a catalyst to improve company culture.
 Companies that not only embrace but actively prioritize diversity, equity, and inclusion have a first-mover advantage to attract great talent globally.
 Companies that don't will lose their best people to their biggest competitors.

 Revisiting career paths for jobs at your company is important so all employees have a clear view of what they’re working towards.
 When evaluating career paths, keep in mind the span of control and pay equity.
 Employees who feel they have growth opportunities are more likely to stay with the company, instead of searching for growth opportunities elsewhere.

 Prioritizing efficiency for both employee performance and HR practices will ultimately boost your ROI.
 As you address employee wellness, DEI, and growth opportunities with clear, actionable plans, your employees and HR practices will also benefit from thoughtful efficiencies.
 The human resources team should reevaluate their processes so they can eliminate administrative burdens in their current HR processes to refocus their efforts as strategic partners for the company.

 These topics all work to strengthen a thriving company culture that directly reflects HR initiatives, and facilitates a solid foundation for any future initiatives.
-The CultivatePeople team are compensation experts who have helped hundreds of companies establish their total rewards philosophy and compensation strategies to pay fairly.
+The Kamsa team is compensation experts who have helped hundreds of companies establish their total rewards philosophy and compensation strategies to pay fairly.